sdr-enthusiasts/docker-readsb-protobuf/README.md

 This version uses Googles protocol buffer for data storage and exchange with web application.
 Saves on storage space and bandwidth.

+This container also contains InfluxData's [Telegraf](https://docs.influxdata.com/telegraf/), and can send flight data and `readsb` metrics to InfluxDB (if wanted - not started by default).

 Support for all supported SDRs is compiled in.
 Builds and runs on x86_64, arm32v7 and arm64v8 (see below).

 This image will configure a software-defined radio (SDR) to receive and decode Mode-S/ADSB/TIS data from aircraft within range, for use with other services such as: